Vela-Test1993/yuvabe-care-companion-ai/README.md

 ## Contributions

 If you'd like to contribute to Yuvabe Care Companion AI, please fork the repository and create a pull request with your features or fixes.

+📋 Recommended Tech Stack (Enhanced)
+Library/Framework	Purpose
+streamlit	For building the chatbot UI with a simple and interactive interface. fastapi[standard]	For creating scalable APIs to manage backend logic and endpoints. uvicorn	Fast ASGI server for running FastAPI apps. requests	For making HTTP requests (e.g., fetching data from APIs).
+Pillow	For handling and processing images in chat responses (if needed). pandas	For data manipulation and analysis. torch, torchvision, torchaudio	For model inference and custom model development (if required). transformers	For powerful NLP models like GPT, LLaMA, or Mistral. sentence_transformers	For efficient text embeddings. groq	For ultra-fast model inference. sentence-transformers	For additional embedding options and fine-tuning. pinecone-client	For vector search and storage (ideal for RAG architecture). supabase	For efficient, scalable chat history storage. langchain	For implementing text chunking, prompt chaining, and retrieval pipelines